 There are several methods to pay:

 Fee Collection HoursIf you did not pay entrance fees prior to your arrival, there are limited hours fees are collected on island at the Rock Harbor and Windigo visitor centers.

 If I have paid fees in advance, do I need to permit upon park arrival?

-All overnight visitors on Isle Royale still need to permit at a Visitor Center upon arrival at Rock Harbor or Windigo (Ranger III passengers permit during the boat crossing to the island).
-You will show proof of payment for your user fee during the permitting process.
+Yes.
+All overnight visitors on Isle Royale still need to permit at a visitor center upon arrival at Rock Habor or Windigo (Ranger III passengers permit during the boat crossing to the island).
+You will show proof of entrance fee payment during the permitting process.

 All Federal Recreation Passes (Annual, Military, Senior, Access, and Volunteer) waive entrance fees for the pass holder and up to 3 adults (16 and up) traveling with the pass holder (4 total).

 The Isle Royale Season Pass costs $60 and will cover up to 3 adults (16 and older) traveling with the pass holder (4 total) for all visits during the entire park season (April 16 through October 31).

 Can I Buy the Isle Royale Season Pass Online?